 Slowly but surely we are bringing our home out of 1997 and into 2017!
-We ALWAYS work on a tight budget (check out the rooms we've completed so far here), and in the case of our master bathroom we made the bathroom update for $300!
+We ALWAYS work on a tight budget (check out the rooms we've completed so far here), and we just updated our master bathroom for $300!

 The biggest challenge to redoing a room on a budget is deciding what to keep and what to update.
 In the master bathroom we kept the tile flooring, vanity cabinet, and faucets the same.
 My challenge was adding color in a way that made the vanity countertop look less beige and dated.
 Because we didn't replace the original faucets, I matched the chrome in our new cabinet handles, light fixture, and towel hook.

-Because the cabinet color is strong and dark--painted Sherwin Williams Peppercorn (leftover from our dining room.)
+Because the cabinet color is strong and dark--painted Sherwin-Williams Peppercorn (leftover from our dining room).
 The dark paint on the cabinets contrasts with our original countertops to make the countertops look more white/neutral-win!
 I wanted a soft, tranquil water-inspired color on the walls.
 We've used a lot of grey and dark blue in our home so far, and a bathroom seemed the perfect place to go light.
-On the walls we used Sherwin Williams Sea Salt.
+On the walls we used the color Sherwin-Williams Sea Salt.

 This article contains affiliate links, please read my full disclosure here.

 $300 Bathroom List

 -Cabinet Paint + Primer (free: leftover from other projects), Sherwin Williams Peppercorn

 -Wall Paint + Brushes ($65), Sherwin Williams Sea Salt